amotter443/movies/README.md

 ------------------------
 - ~~Integrate additional movie attributes such as the film's director, leading actors, and thematic content~~ *Completed Jan 2023 with "credits" expansion*
 - Rather than just the film's lanaguage, integrating country of origin to better understand domestic vs. international viewing
-- Left joining on the Diary dataset rather than Watched one to conduct time series analysis/predict what genre or type of movies I'll watch next
+- Left joining on the Diary dataset rather than Watched one to conduct time series analysis/predict what genre or type of movies I'll watch next *Partially addressed in July 2024 with expansion to calculate minutes watched per film*

 Helpful Data Resources